codingTheHole/getJSONObject/README.md

 # getJSONObject
-Quickly drill down through the Swift Dictionary returned by NSJSONSerialzer
+Quickly drill down through the Swift Dictionary returned by NSJSONSerialzer.
+No need to create special JSON objects.

 Work in progress, not tested on Bool values.